microsoft/BotBuilder-Samples/csharp_dotnetcore/16.Handling-Atachments/Handling_Attachments/readme.md

-﻿This sample demonstrates the use of suggested actions.
+﻿This sample demonstrates different ways a bot may send and receive attachments.
 # Concepts introduced in this sample
 ## What is a bot?
 A bot is an app that users interact with in a conversational way using text, graphics (cards), or speech.
 It may be a simple question and answer dialog,